tantaman/zero-presentations/roci-conf-9-16-25/outline.md

 ---

-# Custom Mutators
+# Local Only

-- Parallel to Synced Queries
-- Semantic mutations
-- `[name, args]` sent to server instead of C~~R~~UD
-- Similar benefits but on write
+- lead in, we store rows
+- can do a local only query over those rows

+todo

 <img src="./mascot-waiting.png" class="mascot-sm bottom-left" />

+---

+# Local Modifications to Synced Queries

+todo

 ---